Lakendary/blog-jaderickerts/_data/blog/2020-08-20-portfolio-watch.md

 ![FirstRand Stats](/assets/Firstrand Stats 2020-08-19.jpg "FirstRand Snapshot")

-This is what the **EPS** and **P/E Ratio** of Firstrand Limited, one of the first of three stocks I bought when I opened by EasyEquity account.
+This is the **EPS** and **P/E Ratio** of Firstrand Limited, the first of three stocks I bought when I opened by EasyEquity account.
 I didn't know what I was doing.
 I just wanted stock in a bank and I thought why not choose my bank.
-I bank with them for a good reason, why not have an invested interest in their welling being.
+I bank with them for a good reason, why not have an invested interest in their well-being.

 But now I'll put that stock under the microscope and apply what I've learned about EPS and P/E ratio.
 Below are the ratios of all the other banks listed on the JSE.